trussworks/terraform-aws-logs/README.md

 ## Upgrade Paths

+### Upgrading from 4.0.0 to 4.1.x

+Version 4.1.0 removed the `aws_s3_bucket_policy` resource and now applies the bucket policy directly to the `aws_s3_bucket` resource.
+Upgrading a bucket to use version 4.1.0 of the module will update the bucket in-place, but will destroy and recreate the bucket policy.

+### 4.0.0

+Version 4.0.0 upgraded to Terraform 12 syntax.

 ### Upgrading from 3.4.0 to 3.5.x

 Version 3.5.0 removed the `alb_logs_prefix` and `alb_accounts` variables and now uses one `alb_logs_prefixes` list as input.
 If you had not set the `alb_logs_prefix` or `alb_accounts` variables, then the default behavior does not change.
 If you had set `alb_logs_prefix`, then simply pass the original value as a 1 item list to `alb_logs_prefixes` (while watching that path separators are not duplicated).
 For example, `alb_logs_prefixes = ["logs/alb"]`.